rhinnawi/QuickMerge/README.md

 optional arguments:
-  --debug             Toggles debug mode to log errors to stderr --frequency_table   Followed by custom frequency table file pathname --memoize           Toggles on memoization for encoding --encode            Indicates to encode input file strings --decode            Indicates to decode input file strings -h, --help          show this help message and exit
+  --debug             Toggles debug mode to log errors to stderr -h, --help          show this help message and exit

-  NOTE: Either [--encode] or [--decode] must be toggled, not neither nor both at once.
-The option [--memo] may be run with both but will not affect decoding process.
 ```

 Usage statements reference